 --version Show the version and exit.

 --write_local_config Write a local configuration YAML file in the current working directory

 --write_config Write a global configuration YAML file in

+-/.config/esm_archiving/

+--help Show this message and exit.

+'''

-~/.config/esm_archiving/ '''
+'''

 Commands:

 create

 upload

+'''

 To use the tool, you can first create a tar archive and then use upload to put it onto the tape server.